ibm-cloud-docs/account/catalog-add-private.md

    * OVA images that are deployed on VMware Solutions Dedicated - vCenter Server
    * Virtual server images with Terraform deployed on VPC infrastructure or {{site.data.keyword.powerSys_notm}}
    * Virtual server images for VPC

-   Virtual server images for VPC onboarding is a Beta feature that is available for evaluation and testing purposes for customers with special approval to preview this feature.
-   {: beta}

    * Operators with a CSV file or Operator bundles with a TGZ file from GitHub repositories that are deployed on Red Hat OpenShift
    * Operator bundles from Red Hat OpenShift registries